With the Lessons Learned Report, we evaluated the whole Time to Talk! project and process – and also the quality of children’s participation.

-Four regional face-to-face training workshops were organised for NGO partners to provide an opportunity to ensure a clearer understanding of the campaign and the tools.
+Four regional face-to-face training workshops were organised for NGO partners to provide an opportunity to ensure a better understanding of the campaign and its tools.
 Additionally recorded tutorials have been made available.

 Requirement 8: Safe and Sensitive to risk

 The partner always tried to create a safe environment for the children to feel comfortable when attending consultations or CAC meetings.
-Moreover all NGO partners made it a priority to ensure privacy and anonymity.
-Also, the transport was organized sensitive to all risks.
+Furthermore all NGO partners made it a priority to ensure privacy and anonymity.
+The transport was organized sensitive to all existing risks.

 T he most important role CAC members had, was meeting this requirement.
 They were asked for advice on the research tools and also for feedback on draft report findings.
 Furthermore, this input was integrated in the final report is available in English, French, German and Spanish.
 Furthermore the “Time to Talk!” team made efforts to engage with the media on a global and domestic level (Germany).